 Focus in 5.0 will be on product innovations, acknowledging that most of the activities are also relevant for antigen innovation.
-Such focus will be a foundation on which to change traditional ways of working and approaches step by step in a long-term effort.
+Such focus will be a foundation

 A learning-based approach will address a prioritised list of innovations.
 New approaches, tools and mechanisms will be designed and tested for one innovation, refined, and then deployed to other innovations.
 The innovations identified in the Market Shaping Roadmaps will be prioritised based on country needs and contribution to Gavi's goals on coverage and equity and added to VIPS priorities.